madsprite/blogreadme/_pages/CellPhone Adventures/index.md

 Use a US region only - Excluding Northern Virginia, a region geographically closer to you the better.
 You can use [http://www.gcping.com/](http://www.gcping.com/) to determine which one has a better connection to you, the lower the better.

-3cx suggest to use Debian 9, although that is not the case as it still is based on a Debian 8 install
+3cx suggest to use Debian 9 as that's what they utilize for their ISO, although that is not the case as it still is based on a Debian 8 install when installing it manually.
+At the time I tested Debian 9 from the instructions, it relied on me using Debian 8 packages and a complete rework of repositories to get them.

+<u>Please use Debian 8 for these instructions.</u>

 ![3cx-gog3](https://madsprite.com/assets/3cx-gog3.png)